 1. Timing is Critical

-The value of en primeur wines often increases between the time of purchase and their official release.
-Selling your wines at the right moment—often when critical scores are released or market demand peaks—can maximize returns.
+The value of en primeur wines tends to build between purchase and official release.
+Selling at the right moment, often when critical scores land or market demand peaks, is where you capture the most return.
+Get the timing wrong and you leave money on the table.

 2. Choose the Right Platform

-Sell your wine through reputable auction houses, merchants, or online platforms specializing in fine wine.
-Established platforms like Liv-ex provide a global marketplace for trading fine wines with transparent pricing and seamless transactions.
+Go through reputable auction houses, trusted merchants, or specialist fine wine platforms.
+Liv-ex is the most established marketplace for trading fine wines globally, with transparent pricing and efficient transaction processes that serious investors rely on.

 3. Verify Provenance and Storage